Rebecca Evans (politician)

-Rebecca Mary Evans (born 2 August 1976) is a Welsh Labour and Co-operative politician who has served as Cabinet Secretary for the Economy, Energy and Planning since September 2024.
+Rebecca Mary Evans (born 2 August 1976) is a Welsh Labour and Co-operative politician who served as Cabinet Secretary for the Economy, Energy and Planning from 2024 to 2026.
 She previously served as Cabinet Secretary for Finance from 2018 to 2024, and for the Constitution and Cabinet Office in 2024.
-Evans has served as the Member of the Senedd (MS) for Gower since 2016, and a Member for Mid and West Wales from 2011 to 2016.
+Evans served as the Member of the Senedd (MS) for Gower from 2016 to 2026, and a Member for Mid and West Wales from 2011 to 2016.

 Evans has previously served in other roles in the Welsh Government, such as the Deputy Minister for Farming and Food (2014–16), Minister for Social Care and Public Health (2016–17) and Minister for Housing and Regeneration (2017–18).
 She was Trefnydd (Leader) of the Senedd from 2018 to 2021.

 Early life and career

 Evans was born in Bridgend, Wales in 1976.
 She obtained a BA degree in history at the University of Leeds, and an MPhil in Historical Studies at Sidney Sussex College, Cambridge.

 She worked as Policy and Public Affairs Officer for a national charity representing disabled people and their families.
 Evans is also a former Welsh Labour Organiser for Mid and West Wales, and a former Senior Researcher and Communications Officer for an Assembly Member.